All Episodes

 There's one thing not in it.

-Trump has from the beginning of that whole thing been opposed to it.
+Trump has, from the beginning of that whole thing, been opposed to it.

-Uh he claims that he was originally opposed to it.
+He claims that he was originally opposed to it.

-Trump says, well, I'm saying businessman.
+Trump says, well, I was a businessman.

 But he is consistent.

-I mean, she voted for it, and he said, You know what?
+I mean, she voted for it.

 She was lied to by the Bush administration.